gwdg/iofs/iofs-grafana-influx-docker-compose/README.md

 **InfluxDB Details**: Use the `Database`, `User`, `Password` specified in the `.env`

 6. Afterwards test the configuration via `Save & test`.
-If everything was configured successfully, it should show an alert with `Data source is working`
+If everything was configured successfully, it should show an alert with `Data source is working`.
+If you have the `docker-compose` logs open, you should see a request with a `Grafana/x.x.x` user agent as well.